Endothiodon Assemblage Zone: Lycosuchus - Eunotosaurus Subzone

 The Lycosuchus - Eunotosaurus Subzone has outcrops along the Nuweveld Escarpment west of Beaufort West.
 They are around 100 m thick here, between Sutherland and Beaufort West.
 These outcrops are characterized by a higher sandstone/mudrock ratio (1:2) compared to the higher and lower layers, as well as a sudden increase in sandstone bodies at the base.
 The mudrocks are composed of dark reddish-brown mudstone and greenish-grey siltstone.
 The rocks were deposited during a period of tectonic activity and uplift (Gondwanide orogeny).
 This activity resulted in the creation of several braided streams flowing northeast toward an intracontinental sea.
 Rock outcrops of this subzone are associated in some places with sheets of silicified mudrock rich in volcanic ash.
 These ashfall events were likely detrimental to broad-leaved plants, and thus the large browsing herbivores, while smaller herbivores were likely unaffected.

-In 2012, Benton and colleagues described the "Kotel'nich fauna", a Permian vertebrate assemblage in the Vanyushonki Member of Russia.
+In 2012, Michael Benton and colleagues described the "Kotel'nich fauna", a Permian vertebrate assemblage in the Vanyushonki Member of Russia.
 Based on the fauna observed here, including both basal and derived therapsids, this locality has been correlated with the original "Pristerognathus AZ".
 It can likely be correlated with the Lycosuchus - Eunotosaurus Subzone of the EAZ.